raspberrypilearning/grandpa-scarer/worksheet.md

 If hanging the box using string, please make use of the four holes on the outer corners of the box to create a cradle of string to hang it from.

 Above all though, be careful as a wooden box falling on someone's head could cause serious harm!

+## Bonus stuff
+Here are a few extra bonus ideas you could try.
+1. There is a hole in the design for a status LED.
+Why not try and get that flashing when the box is primed and ready to drop!
+2. Could you make it wireless?
+Instead of a big red button with a long cable, why not attach a USB wifi adapter and control it from another computer, or even better, your smartphone!
+Why not check out the [Networking Raspberry Pis exercise](http://www.raspberrypi.org/learning/networking-lessons/lesson-1/student-instructions-1.md) for how to use Python to send messages across a network.